 – Leading receiver Kalija Lipscomb is done after a disappointing year – not his fault – but sophomore Cam Johnson is back after finishing second with 30 catches for 316 yards and three scores and 6-4, 225-pound senior Chris Pierce.
 Tight end Jared Pinkney is off to the NFL, but 6-4, 245-pound Ben Bresnahan has good size and upside.

 – The offensive line has to be a whole lot better.
 It didn’t do much of anything for the ground game, and it struggled to do anything consistently well in pass protection.
 To be fair, it was a rebuilding group that started a slew of young parts, and now there’s more work to do.

 Left tackle Devin Cochran left for Georgia Tech, but in comes Stephen Spanellis from Michigan to potentially take over a starting guard spot.

 No matter what, the front five has to do more for a ground attack that finished with fewer than 1,500 yards and just 11 touchdowns, even though Ke’Shawn Vaughn ran for 1,028 yards and nine scores.

-Vaughn is a Tampa Bay Buccaneer now, but 6-1, 202-pound Keyon Brooks is back after finishing second on the team with 252 yards and a score.
+Vaughn is a Tampa Bay Buccaneer now, but 223-pound senior Jamauri Wakefield could be a workhorse at times, and 6-1, 202-pound Keyon Brooks is back after finishing second on the team with 252 yards and a score.
 Freshman Rocko Griffin was a nice recruit, but 211-pound junior Mitchell Pryor and 5-11, 190-pound sophomore Ja’Veon Marlow will be in the rotation.